CBD for Dogs Overview

 Because there is little research into canine CBD use, veterinarians can extrapolate potential animal side effects based on how CBD affects humans.

 - Dry mouth: CBD can slow the production of saliva.
-CBD for dogs could manifest itself as an increased thirst.
+CBD for dogs could manifest itself as increased thirst.

 - Low blood pressure: Large doses of CBD can cause a temporary drop in blood pressure.
 This can lead to brief feelings of light-headedness.